Like us on Facebook

 According to Silvia, the area of Middle Ghor had been settled for about 2,500 years before the Bronze Age (2000-500 BC).
 Excavations carried out in the area at five different sites illustrate this.
 Another further 120 sites have been surveyed in the area.
 He and others of his team believe that the Middle Ghor region was the home of the ancient city (or city-state) of Sodom.

 The most telling archaeological feature of the area are the ruins of the city of Tall el-Hammam.
-Silvia and colleagues led by Dr. Steven Collins, have been excavating the site for 13 years, and what they have found, they say, indicates evidence of a gigantic low-altitude airburst meteor of the Chelyabinsk/Tunguska type.
+Silvia and colleagues, led by Dr. Steven Collins, have been excavating the site for 13 years, and what they have found, they say, indicates evidence of a gigantic low-altitude airburst meteor of the Chelyabinsk/Tunguska type.

+They believe they have found ample evidence to suggest that the site was Sodom.
+Firstly, they say they have found pottery shards depicting sexual relations between men and boys.
+Tall el-Hammam is also the largest city of the region, and in the Bible, Sodom is one of the “cities of the plain” mentioned by name.
 Tall el-Hammam covers one hundred acres.
 Jericho covered ten.
 Ancient Jerusalem ten as well.
 The Bible says that Sodom had a large defensive wall, and Tall el-Hammam has one made up of an estimated 60-90 million bricks: eight meters thick at the top, forty at the bottom.

 Geological descriptions and words found in the Bible match Tall el-Hammam.
 The location was abandoned for about 700 years, in the middle of one of the centers of world civilization at the time, and a fertile one, at that.
 This suggests, says Silvia and his colleagues, that people were sufficiently awed by what happened that they stayed away for centuries.

 Sodom and Gomorrah from the Nuremberg Chronicle by Hartmann Schedel, 1493.
 Lot’s wife, already transformed into a salt pillar, is in the center.
+(Photo Credit: Michel Wolgemut / Wilhelm Pleydenwurff / Wikimedia Commons / Public Domain)

+What could have awed them, and what could have turned (as the Bible says), Lot’s wife into a “pillar of salt,” and caused a flaming vortex such as that mentioned in Genesis 19?
+A huge meteor.
 The pottery mentioned above?
 The outer parts are turned into glass.
 The rock walls disappeared suddenly 3,700 years ago, according to carbon dating of their foundations, the only parts left.
 Lot’s family would have made their way along the shore of the Dead Sea, one of the saltiest bodies of water in the world.

+They were under instructions from God’s angels not to look back at the city unless they wanted to be turned into “pillars of salt.”
 Should Lot’s wife have had second thoughts, or should her “look back” have amounted to more than just a peek (perhaps a long stop to make sure she was making the right decision, looking back to get one more glimpse of home for her memory, or just out of curiosity), and if that is the case and the meteor exploded over the Dead Sea, she might indeed have been covered in boiling salt water, or gas.
+If some of the sea breached its shores as a result of the explosion, salt would have covered the entire landscape – making it uninhabitable.

 Further scientific research indicates that the topsoil near Tall el-Hammam shows that the topsoil of the time was severely disrupted and that the subsoil revealed below was contaminated with salt, making the land decidedly sterile.
 This could have been another reason people stayed away for so long.